 The coastal town of Del Mar (“of the sea” or “by the sea”) is about 15 miles north of San Diego between La Jolla and Solana Beach.
-Apart from the charming village and expensive view properties, Del Mar is probably best known for the Del Mar racetrack and fair grounds, although it has a reputation for its charming village and expensive properties, some well into the 8 figures, along the beach, and holds the record for the most expensive home sold publicly in San Diego County at about $48,000,000.
+Del Mar is probably best known for the Del Mar racetrack and fair grounds.
+However, it has a reputation for its charming village and expensive oceanfront properties, some well into the 8 figures, and holds the record for the most expensive home sold publicly in San Diego County at about $48,000,000.

-Del Mar is an affluent community of around 4,340 residents (2014 census).
+Del Mar is an affluent community of 4,331 residents (2019 census).
 The downtown area is centered along Camino Del Mar (Route 101), lined with upscale shops, galleries, real estate offices, trendy and casual restaurants, small business services, and much more, all fairly close to the beach.

-Del Mar was supposedly named by Ella Loop, wife of Thomas Loop, who worked for the railroad, who built a tent city on the beach in the area in 1882 when the railroad began service from San Diego to San Bernardino.
+Del Mar was supposedly named by Ella Loop, wife of Thomas Loop, who worked for the railroad, and who built a tent city on the beach in the area in 1882 when the railroad began service from San Diego to San Bernardino.

 The Stratford Hotel was built in the 1890s by the South Coast Land Company, which became a popular destination for Hollywood celebrities and a focal point of the town.
 Development really took off in the 1920s when electricity was received from San Diego Gas and Electric.

 There are several hotels near the Del Mar downtown area, with the most upscale, L’Auberge Del Mar Resort and Spa, in the heart of Del Mar; others, such as the Hilton and The Jockey Club, are located over near the fairgrounds/race track, and a few straddle the beach just north of town.

 Parking can be a challenge, especially in crowded summer months, and is monitored carefully by the local parking officials (and strictly enforced), so pay close attention to the meters and the signage or you WILL end up with a ticket.
 The business and retail part of town is easily walkable from end to end, and bicyclists are a common sight.